-I’m no mathematician, but this is an equation I’m pretty confident in.
+I’m no mathematician, but this is an equation I’m pretty confident in: marketing = strategy + creative.

-On the other hand, creative that’s void of strategy is about as effective as a carnival floating in the middle of the Pacific.
-You can build all the best rides on earth, but nobody’s coming.
+On the other hand, creative marketing that’s not built on a strategic foundation is often as effective as a carnival floating in the middle of the Pacific.
+You can build the most exciting rides on earth, but nobody’s coming.

 In my experience, this latter misstep is very common in small businesses.